duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 the wildcard “*” (e.g. “rm my_folder/*.png”).
 However, be careful with that: for example, the command “rm *” will delete everything in your current folder!

+# Practical Session

+Open a terminal

+1) Create a new directory named folder_A/
+2) Move into the folder you just created and create a new file named file_A.txt
+3) Go back to your home folder, make a copy of folder_A/ and call it folder_B/
+4) Rename the text file in folder_B/ as file_B.txt
+5) Check the content of both folders